Suri312006/undergradthesis/5-results.typ

 == Micro Benchmarks
-Additionally we have microbenchmarks of core security operations in Twizzler.
-All benchmarks were ran with a Ryzen 5 2600, with Twizzler virtualized in QEMU.
+Additionally, we have microbenchmarks of core security operations in Twizzler.
+All benchmarks were run with a Ryzen 5 2600, with Twizzler virtualized in QEMU.
 Unfortunately I ran out of time to perform benchmarks on bare metal, but they should be the same, if not more, performant.

 === Kernel

-Theres a couple things we benchmark inside the kernel, including core cryptographic operations like signature generation and verification, as well as the total time it takes to verify a capability.
+There a couple of things we benchmark inside the kernel, including core cryptographic operations like signature generation and verification, as well as the total time it takes to verify a capability.
 #figure(